Those whose life is long still strive for gain, and for all mortals all things take second place to money.

 Meaning

-“Those whose life is long still strive for gain, and for all mortals all things take second place to money.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.
+In the quote “Those whose life is long still strive for gain, and for all mortals all things take second place to money.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.

 Theme